sigmf/SigMF/sigmf-spec.md

 SigMF is written in JSON and takes the form of JSON name/value pairs which are contained within JSON `objects`.
 There are three types of top-level objects:
 `global`, `capture`, and `annotations`.
-The names of the name/value pairs can be namespaced for further structure.
+The names of the name/value pairs must be namespaced.

 The format of the name/value pairs is:

 ```
-"<namespace:>name": value,
+"namespace:name": value,
 ```

-Where the `namespace` string should be replaced with the name of the namespace in use, or omitted entirely (including the colon).

 1. The metadata MUST be written in [JSON](http://www.json.org/), as specified by [ECMA-404](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf).